gfcapalbo/odoo-nairobi-course/docs/lesson_13_data.rst

 Normal python inheritance, while may used when programming with odoo is not what we mean by 'inheritance'when referring to odoo.
 The ORM , in the model package offers a type of  inheritance with many extra features and possibilities.
-THis allows us to plug in existing methods of existing

-THis approcach may be limited by the poor modularization of the original method(s), and may require an MR to the core module to improve that.
+This allows us to plug in existing methods of existing modules, puggling in may be limited by the poor modularization of the original method(s), and may require an MR to the core module to improve that.